codio/site/source/docs/git-viewing.html.markdown

 full_width: true
 ---

-GitHub let's you browse around a repo but let's face it, it's not an IDE.
+GitHub let's you browse around a repo but it's not the same as using an IDE.
 Codio gives you a great way of viewing any GitHub (or Git) repo.
 For web apps, you can even run and [preview](/docs/inline-preview) within Codio.

 ##Simple Approach
 The first approach is great for anyone wanting to put a simple button into a GitHub README page and then, when clicked, it creates a Codio fork in an anonymous account.